hzr-piggy/plot_vec_VESTA/README.md

 # plot_vec_VESTA
 A function written in python3 to plot vectors (displacement or magnetic moment) in VESTA
+Used some regex from https://github.com/lucydot/vesta_vectors

 ## Usage
 plot_vec(vesta_file, vec_file,